LordHarkon/spt-vct/README.md

-# SPT-SpeedLoad

-This mod allows magazines to be loaded and unloaded with ammo much faster than before.

-Vanilla Speed:

--   Loading: 0.85
--   Unloading: 0.3

-SPT-SpeedLoad Speed:

--   Loading: 0.3
--   Unloading: 0.05

-The speeds offered by the mod can be changed in the config.json file inside the mod folder.
-I have no idea what happens if you set the values too low or too high, so modify them at your own risk.
+# SPT-VCT (Variable Construction Time)

+This mod allows you to adjust the construction speed of your hideout buildings.

+By default, the mod reduces construction time to 10% of the normal duration.
+You can customize this setting in the config.js file.

+Please ensure the multiplier is set to a positive value.
+Setting it too high may cause unintended issues in the game.
+Use at your own risk.